hypothesis/onboarding/docs/commits_and_prs.md

 For single-commit PRs GitHub pre-fills the title and body from the commit message.
 You might add some more details yourself: screenshots, testing instructions, review notes.
-Multi-commit PR titles can follow the same style as for single commits[^2], the PR title and body can document the PR as a whole while commit messages can add detail to individual commits.
+Multi-commit PR titles can follow the same style as for single commits, the PR title and body can document the PR as a whole while commit messages can add detail to individual commits.

 [^1]: Using the imperative mood means writing your commit title as if giving the code a command to change itself, for example